YVeselovskyi/dev-exercises/campaigns-manager-ui/api_docs/GET_campaign_stats.md

 # Campaigns Resources

-    GET campaigns
+    GET campaigns/{campaignId}/stats

 ## Description
-Returns a list of campaigns in the account.
+Returns a list of stats by a given campaign ID.

 ***

 ## Return format
-An array of campaigns.
+An array of stats.

 ***